Teacher Education (TCH-ED)

 This course is focused on understanding classroom practices that support student cognitive and social development, that supports learning for students from diverse cultural and experiential backgrounds; and developing a well-organized, attractive and functional physical space for learning.

 Focus on classroom organization, building relationships with students, and applying theoretical knowledge of child development to the analysis of contexts impacting students' educational experiences.
-Classroom processes and teacher interactions that undergird effective instruction and proactive classroom management.
+The class also focuses on classroom processes and teacher interactions that undergird effective instruction and proactive classroom management.

-TCH-ED 312 Legal and Ethical Aspects of Teaching Credits: 3
+TCH-ED 312 Legal and Ethical Aspects of Teaching Credit: 1

 This course provides an introduction to landmark court cases, federal and state laws, and regulations that frame students’ and teachers’ rights and responsibilities and that provide guidance for ethical professional practices.